samuelroland/ctp/README.md

 }
 ```

-**Change supported generators to your forks**
+**Change supported converters to your forks**
 Just edit `Dockerfile` to clone your forks instead mines :)

 ## Project status
 I don't plan to maintain this project, I want to "just make it work" and not expand it further.
 But I'm happy to document how to use it and how it works in case it's useful to someone else in my class or outside.
 I guess a lot of IT students are learning OOP and need to have up-to-date UML diagrams...
 If you want to do other changes or support other languages, feel free to contribute or continue in your own fork.
 If you want to take maintenance burden here, feel free to open an issue to discuss this :)

+**TODO: implement REPLACE keyword**

+**TODO: implement automatic associations generation with attribute name and correct cardinality, a not so basic task.
+Wanna help ?**

 ## License
 The code present in this repository is released under [MIT](LICENSE).
-The licenses of supported generators is independent of this license as we are running the generators as separated CLIs (they are separated processes, ctp is just a glue around it to easily run them).
+The licenses of supported converters is independent of this license as we are running the converters as separated CLIs (they are separated processes, ctp is just a glue around it to easily run them).